G20 talks in Rio reach breakthrough on climate finance, sources say

 On Saturday, discussions of a G20 joint statement in Rio snagged on the same issue, with European nations pushing for more countries to contribute and developing countries such as Brazil pushing back, diplomats close to the talks told Reuters.

-The success of not only COP29 but also the next U.N. climate summit, COP30 hosted in Brazil next year, hinges on a breakthrough on climate finance.
+The success of not only COP29 but also the next U.N. climate summit, COP30 hosted in Brazil next year, hinges on an ambitious deal on climate finance.

 A centerpiece of Brazil's COP30 strategy is "Mission 1.5," a drive to keep alive the Paris Agreement target of limiting global warming to 1.5 degrees Celsius.
 The U.N. estimates that current national targets would cause temperatures to rise by at least 2.6 degrees C.